mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 - Celebrate the process of bricolage in this research.

 <!-- - Role of the methodology / DBR .
 FI to bring this process / analysis out - MOVE EARLIER.  -->

+TO INTEGRATE?

+The role of the emerging culture and identity of the idioculture  is developed in this chapter in the following ways:

+- the impact / if any of the social missions and player types to help the development of learner identities.

+- the emergence and nurturing of flexible and complex design behaviours (beyond player types)